INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

-Billy Sheehan is an American bassist, best known for his work with Talas, David Lee Roth, Mr. Big, The Winery Dogs, and Sons of Apollo.
-Sheehan has won the “Best Rock Bass Player” readers’ poll from Guitar Player magazine several times, and his unique bass playing repertoire includes the use of chording, two-handed tapping, right-hand “three-finger picking” technique and controlled feedback.
+Billy Sheehan is an American bassist, best known for Talas, David Lee Roth, Mr. Big, The Winery Dogs, and Sons of Apollo.
+Sheehan has won the “Best Rock Bass Player” readers’ poll from Guitar Player magazine several times.
+His unique bass playing repertoire includes chording, two-handed tapping, right-hand “three-finger picking” technique, and controlled feedback.
 The man is always busy, and when he’s not on tour with some of his numerous bands, he’s doing other music-related things, like bass clinics, which now brought Sheehan to Finland for two days in September.
 I met a cheerful bassist in Vantaa, and here’s the latest what the man told his ongoing projects, the state of Mr.Big, and various other things.
 Read on!

 First of all, you’ve done bass clinics for a long time.
 These events are entirely different from regular band tours, but maybe that’s what makes these events so fun to do?

 Oh, yeah.
 It’s fun to do because I get to talk with everybody, and you put your thumb on the pulse of the public and find out what people think and what they’re interested in.
 And we talk about a lot of things in the clinic, not just bass.
 Bass is the main reason, but it’s also about the music biz.
-How to succeed and survive in the music biz, how to write songs, recording, making a record, being on tour, dating the waitresses at the clubs you play in, so.
+How to succeed and survive in the music biz, write songs, record, make a record, be on tour, and date the waitresses at the clubs you play in.

 What are the questions you get the most from the fans at these events?